Billie-LS/Lucky_Bar_NFT_menu_of_surprise/README.md

 - Choose 'Injected Provider - MetaMask' as a sandbox blockchain Environment to connect Remix IDE with MetaMask.
 - Make sure to import at least two accounts in MetaMask by connecting it to Ganache local network.
 You may simulate one account address for seller and other for buyer respectively.

+- LuckyBar has two main Python files: ***register.py*** and ***lucky.py***.
+From the Git Bash, run 'streamlit run register.py' to launch the web page of NFT Registration on Streamlit.
+Likewise, run 'streamlit run lucky.py' to launch the web page of NFT Purchase on Streamlit.

 ___